Weechi-it-te-win Family Services: Children and cultural survival

-Like other agencies for aboriginal child protection world-wide, Weechi-it-te-win is focused on the protection of children within a modern aboriginal and also bi-cultural context.
+Like other agencies for aboriginal child protection world-wide, Weechi-it-te-win is focused on the protecting children within a modern aboriginal and bi-cultural context.
 "The mission of Weechi-it-te-win is to preserve Indian (Anishinaabe) culture and identity among our people; to strengthen and maintain Indian (Anishinaabe) families and through them our communities; and to assure the growth, support and development of all children within our families and communities."
 This mission must be understood in the context of a history of both the systemic use of aboriginal child protection for genocidal purposes and the participation of Anishinaabe communities in mainstream society in Canada.
 Denying a people the right to raise its own children is a method for culturally extinguishing it.

 Anishinaabe customary law

-Weechi-it-te-win bicultural practice is based upon both customary law of the Anishinaabe Nation in Treaty #3 and statutory law of the province of Ontario.
+Weechi-it-te-win bicultural practice is based upon both the customary law of the Anishinaabe Nation in Treaty #3 and statutory law of the province of Ontario.
 Customary care derives from customary laws.
 Customary Anishinaabe laws are mostly uncodified.
 Such laws are enforceable in the courts of Canada.
 "Abinoojii naaniigaan" expresses a foundational legal principle in Anishinaabe law: that the total well-being of a child is the central consideration in the care and protection of children.
 It means literally, "The child comes first and foremost," and admits neither exception nor excuse.
 This principle is consistent with but more forceful than the conventional child protection concept: "the best interests of the child".
 Even more forceful is a companion principle: "kizheowsowin", which invokes the fierce love for, and protection of, children exemplified by a mother bear who will kill or die in the protection of her cubs.
 Taken together, Anishinaabe customary legal principles reflect a more holistic worldview and so give relatively greater emphasis to spiritual, cultural and relational needs in addition to physical needs of the child.
 This emphasis seems to be a common element in aboriginal child protection principles and practice.